Professor Catriona McKinnon

 My books include Liberalism and the Defence of Political Constructivism (2002), Toleration: A Critical Introduction (2006), Climate Change and Future Justice (2011), and the textbook Issues in Political Theory (now in its fourth edition).

-I have held seventeen research grants from (inter alia) the Leverhulme Trust, AHRC, and the British Academy.
+I have held nineteen research grants from (inter alia) the Leverhulme Trust, AHRC, the British Academy, and NERC.

-I welcome proposals from political theorists, philosophers, and ethicists on topics related to climate change, the theory and practice of toleration, liberal political philosophy, and geoengineering.
+I welcome proposals from political theorists, philosophers, and ethicists on topics related to environmental ethics, climate justice, the theory and practice of toleration, liberal political philosophy, and geoengineering.

 External impact and engagement